Paint Problem Solver

 Prevention

-• All color must be viewed under equal gloss; compound or polish the area to be matched.
+- View all color under equal gloss; compound or polish the area to be matched.

-• Recheck color code, formula number, formula weights before mixing colors.
+- Recheck color code, formula number, formula weights before mixing.

-• Spray a test panel prior to application to determine if blending or tinting is necessary.
+- Spray a test panel prior to application.

-• Always use natural daylight or color corrected lights to make color matching decisions.
+- Always use natural daylight or color corrected lights for color matching decisions.

 Cause

-• Excessive film thickness of the undercoat and/or topcoat.
+- Excessive film thickness of undercoat and/or topcoat.

 Repair